-It’s already new and beautiful, but getting it cleaned the day of the shoot (most jewelry stores will do this for free, no appointment necessary) will let it really shine!
+It’s already new and beautiful, but getting it cleaned the day of the shoot will make it really shine (most jewelry stores will do this for free, no appointment necessary)!
 Also, consider that your nails may be shown in detail.
-A manicure or fresh nail polish may be a great idea.
+A manicure or fresh nail polish may be a great idea, depending on your style.